bklein18/bklein18.github.io/stories.md

 I wrote this short story as a sort of "cutscene" for some of the players for whom I Dungeon Master.
 Rojax is a character who once was their friend, but had since betrayed them.

+#### [Industry Analysis][ia]

+I, along with 3 other Raikes students wrote this as the culmination of a semester long project for our economics class.
+In addition, we presented the findings to our class, professors, and a businessperson from Lincoln.
+Our assignment was to conduct in-depth research on an industry to present to people considering investing in it, and we chose to research electric vehicles.

 [slayer]: /docs/the_slayers_request.pdf
 [invisble]: /docs/invisible_worlds.pdf
 [man]: /docs/a_man_of_boundaries.pdf
+[ia]: /docs/ia-report.pdf